What Does White Toenail Polish Actually Mean?

 ☀️ Summer Vibes

 White polish is strongly associated with summer—it pairs perfectly with tanned skin, looks fresh in sandals, and evokes beach and vacation vibes.
-Search interest spikes 40% in summer months.
+It is also easy to style with swimwear, linen, denim, and neutral outfits.

 🎨 Versatility & Canvas